danielfc/mean-practice/README.md

 mean-practice
 =============

-Repository that constains a Walking Skeleton for MEAN applications.
+Repository that contains a Walking Skeleton for MEAN applications.

-To get the application running, fallow the two steps below:
+To get the application running, follow the two steps below:

 1. Installing dependencies
 2. Installing MongoDB